 It's essential to keep carpets cleaned since they take so much abuse from shoes, spills, and pets.
 Frequent vacuuming, spot cleaning, and deeper cleaning can extend the life of any type of carpet.
 Allowing dust and soil particles to remain on carpet fibers causes them to look dull and retain odors, and it eventually wears out the carpet backing and fibers.
 Deep cleaning a carpet removes heavier soil, restores the buoyancy of the fibers, and brightens colors.

 How Often to Clean Carpet

 Whether you have wall-to-wall carpeting or area rugs, vacuuming at least once per week is a must—more frequently if you have pets or kids.
 Spills and stains should be treated as quickly as possible.
-Consider hiring a professional carpet cleaning company or doing a deeper clean yourself at least twice per year.
+Consider hiring a professional carpet cleaning company or doing a deeper clean yourself at least twice a year.

 Equipment / Tools

 - Distilled white vinegar

 Using a vacuum with strong suction—and using it often—is the best way to clean carpet.
 However, if you don't have a vacuum, there are other ways to clean carpet, like an old-fashioned broom or carpet sweeper.